cockroachdb/docs/v20.2/owner-to.md

 ## Required privileges

 - To change the owner of a database, the user must be an `admin` user, or the current owner of the database and a member of the new owner [role](authorization.html#roles).
 The user must also have the `CREATEDB` [privilege](authorization.html#assign-privileges).
 - To change the owner of a table, the user must be `admin` user, or the current owner of the table and a member of the new owner [role](authorization.html#roles).
-In the case of a non-`admin` current owner, the new owner role must also have the `CREATE` [privilege](authorization.html#assign-privileges) on the schema to which the table belongs.
+The new owner role must also have the `CREATE` [privilege](authorization.html#assign-privileges) on the schema to which the table belongs.

 ## Syntax